Tropix126/revert-github-desktop/README.md

 # Why?

-The new design looks horrible and is way to rounded.
+The new design looks horrible and is way too rounded.
 They quite literally changed 3 lines of CSS and called it a day without testing anything.
 It's buggy and looks disgusting.
 On primer-based sites it looks decent, but desktop doesn't utilize primer.
 It simply doesn't fit the already existing design language.

 # Installation